fluencelabs/nox/docs/guides/backend.md

     ...
 }
 ```

+The first of them is the main module handler, it is invoked by `VM wrapper` with argument from `client-side` as byte buffer.
+The second and the third are utility methods used by `VM wrapper` for parameter passing.
+They has to allocate and free memory.
+This knowledge is enough for developing simple applications for Fluence.
+The more detailed description of these conventions and some internals could be found in `Wasm program conventions` section of this guide.

+To a simplify implementations of these functions we developed [SDK](https://docs.rs/fluence_sdk) for Rust.
+It has functions for allocating and deallocating memory regions, to read/write byte array to/from memory and also to print logs from Wasm module.

+Let's show all of them on an example of a simple Rust program that receives a user name and returns .
+According to the Wasm program conventions, a basic structure of Wasm `master` module can be smth like that:

 There we have three export functions, two of that (`allocate`/`deallocate`) have only a utility purpose and normally used only by VM wrapper.
 Fluence SDK has `fluence::memory::alloc` and `fluence::memory::dealloc` functions based on GlobalAlloc Rust API that can be used to simplify implementation of these functions.
 So they can be realized like this:

 ```Rust